 There is a lot of history in this beautiful city and it’s evident.
-The Spanish colonial architecture, the Inca culture found scattered throughout – but best of all is the picturesque Andes mountains that surround Cusco.
-The best places to get a panoramic view of the city are at the ruins of Saqsaywaman and from the Cristo Blanco statue.
+The Spanish colonial architecture, the Inca culture found scattered throughout – but best of all is the picturesque Andes Mountains that surround Cusco.
+The best places to get a panoramic view of the city are at the ruins of Saqsaywaman (the locals jokingly pronounce it “sexy woman!”) and from the Cristo Blanco Statue.

-Cusco is already a beautiful place and the several areas and monuments around town such as the Quoricancha church, the twelve angle stone, the Pachacuti statue, several cathedrals and the famous Plaza de Armas just make this town even more memorable.
+Cusco is a beautiful place thanks to the Andes Mountains backdrop and the historical monuments and buildings scattered around town such as the Quoricancha Church, the twelve angle stone, the Pachacuti Statue, several cathedrals and the famous Plaza de Armas – make this town very memorable.

-Cusco throws a huge party every year to celebrate the winter solstice known as Inti Raymi, which means the “sun festival” in Quechua; it is held each year on June 24th.
+Cusco throws a huge party every year to celebrate the winter solstice known as Inti Raymi, in Quechua, which means the “sun festival”, is held each year on June 24th.
 I arrived in Cusco during the first few days of the festival and was able to try some festive foods, and see the street parades leading to the closing ceremony held at the Saqsaywaman ruins.
 Inti Raymi celebrates the Inka new year for nine days with food, dance and a closing ceremony, it attracts hundreds of guests and it was an overall neat experience.
 There used to be a llama sacrifice to assure a fruitful cropping season, but that was dismissed a couple years prior.

 The final celebration ceremony begins at Quoricancha and continues onto Plaza de Armas, and ends at Saqsaywaman where the re-enactment takes place and the crowds flock.
 Showing up early and dealing with the high volume crowd is the only way you will catch a glimpse of the procession.
 I was well prepared with sun block, camelbak hydration pack, snacks and a cheesy looking sun hat that got me through the day’s warm temperature.
 There is an option to outright pay for grandstand seats which costs $100 for cheap seats and $150 for the better seats.
 You can also hire a tour guide to enhance your experience.
 Since i’m a budget traveler I opted for going with a newly acquainted Peruvian friend and dealing with the crowds instead – I had a great time and am glad I got to experience this event.